 Lego briefly tried to coverup his involvement in the protest, claiming that a house guest had accessed his computer and built the signs using his account.
 As excuses go, it was just one step removed from “the dog ate my homework.”

 It was only a matter of time before Lego’s protest was discovered by IntLibber, who promptly contacted Linden Lab to report the display of “broadly offensive material.”
 As owner of the region, IntLibber also confiscated Lego’s land in the process.
 If nothing else, Lego succeeded in ridding himself of his problem land — at a 100% loss.

 When I talked with IntLibber this past week, he was still playing the race card.
-During our interview he told me, “I have to say that while some people in RL may think this is a oddball comedic story, replace “Kirby” with “african american” and the story becomes far more clear.”
+During our interview, he told me, “I have to say that while some people in RL may think this is an oddball comedic story, replace “Kirby” with “African American” and the story becomes far more clear.”

 I’m not sure what to make of IntLibber’s comments.
 It’s uncommon to hear a self-described Libertarian, and former Reagan Youth, speak so passionately about the plight of an oppressed group.
 If I were the skeptical sort, I might think he was exploiting the situation for maximum media exposure.

 So, What Race Is Kirby?

 If Lego’s hatred of Kirby was racially motivated, we might better understand his hatred if we knew what race Kirby is.
 Unfortunately, according to the Wikipedia, Kirby doesn’t have a race: